 THE IMPACT ON CREATING SYNERGIES AS INDUSTRIES

 The government is consciously aware of the need to expand the agriculture and manufacturing sectors (the portion colored yellow represents the 60% unemployed) but remains somewhat oblivious to the extent the point raised in paragraph six(6) above here would have an impact on developing their economy.
-There is instead a situation of lots of small enterprises, each pitting itself up against the other (AA), making it difficult to access and create collaborative spaces where synergistic works can happen.
-These are works that are needed to create robust supply chains for the region that can build entire industries of the economy.
+There is instead a situation of lots of small enterprises, each pitting itself up against the other (AA), making it difficult to access and create collaborative spaces where synergistic work can happen.
+These are works needed to create robust supply chains for the region that can build entire industries of the economy.